hanasa2023/hanasa2023/README.md

 - 👋 Hi, I’m hanasaki(@hanasa2023)
-- 👀 I’m interested in kotlin and font end
+- 👀 I’m interested in kotlin and fontend
-- 🌱 I’m currently learning kotlin
+- 🌱 I’m currently learning rust

 <!---
 hanasa2023/hanasa2023 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.